Frontend architecture

 Frontend architecture for a regulated EMR platform

-In that kind of product, weak frontend decisions show up fast.
-The system has to stay consistent, maintainable, and reliable while the product keeps evolving.
+In that kind of product, small UI decisions can affect daily workflows quickly.
+The system has to stay consistent while the product keeps evolving.

 CandidateX